Al-Balad (newspaper)

 Al-Balad (البلد) officially Sada Al-Balad (صدى البلد) was an Arabic-language daily newspaper in Lebanon.
 It was headquartered in Beirut and was published as a tabloid commercial paper.

 History

 Al Balad was first published on 15 December 2003, offering a myriad of prizes to lure subscribers "in exchange for largely insipid centrist news and popular society pages."
 The first editor-in-chief was Béchara Charbel, a former graphic designer.
 The first CEO was Bachar Kiwan, one of the owners of the newspaper.
 The paper had a liberal-centrist stance.
 In 2004, the newspaper started charging a subscription fee.
-Soon after, a series of crises (United Nations Security Council Resolution 1559 and the assassination of Rafic Hariri) left Lebanese citizens thirsting for political and security-related news which Al Balad hadn't provided, which led to the newspaper dismissing its staff and shutting down in 2005.
+Soon after, a series of crises (United Nations Security Council Resolution 1559 and the assassination of Rafic Hariri) left Lebanese citizens thirsting for political and security-related news which Al Balad had not provided, which led to the newspaper dismissing its staff and shutting down in 2005.

 Other editions

 Al Balad published a French edition in 2008 which lasted for three years before being shut down for financial reasons.
 Al Balad also published a French edition in the Comoros through United Group (UG) affiliate Comoro Gulf Holding (CGH).
 In 2008, Al Balad was launched in Kuwait and was subsequently shut down.